Home News

 Cons

-• This will not block video ad on YouTube
+• This method does not block video advertisements on YouTube

-• You may need to clear cookies, history, cache, and DNS cache for the changes to take effect.
+• You may need to clear cookies, history, cache, and DNS cache for changes to take effect